Death Note (2017 film): Release

 The film was screened at FrightFest in London, before being released on Netflix on August 25, 2017.
-On July 20, 2017, the film was screened early for audiences at San Diego Comic-Con International.
+On July 20, 2017, the film was screened early for audiences at San Diego Comic-Con.

 Critical reception

 Death Note received mostly mixed to negative reviews.
-On review aggregation website Rotten Tomatoes, the film has an approval rating of 37% based on 76 reviews, and an average rating of 4.73/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 36% based on 77 reviews, and an average rating of 4.8/10.
 The site's critical consensus reads, "Death Note benefits from director Adam Wingard's distinctive eye and a talented cast, but they aren't enough to overcome a fatally overcrowded canvas."
-Metacritic gave the film a score of 43 out of 100, based on 14 critics, indicating "mixed or average reviews".
+Metacritic gave the film a score of 43 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Jeanette Catsoulis for The New York Times wrote that the film "feels rushed and constricted" compared to the volume of the source material, but praised how Wingard's direction focused on "mood over mayhem" to make the adaptation his own.
 Peter Debruge for Variety said that he felt that Wingard took the film adaptation towards a Donnie Darko-styled work that would capture the interest of more Western audiences compared to the original work, but made the work capture the feel of a theatrical film rather than a work confined to its original medium.
 Debruge also wrote that despite the philosophical concepts of murdering via the Death Note, "the movie never quite reckons with just how twisted a concept it's peddling, and that's easily the scariest thing about it".
 Brian Tallerico for Rogerebert.com gave the film one of four stars, stating that the changes that Wingard had made from the original work did not serve any artistic or thematic purpose, nor captured the cat-and-mouse game between Light and L that was core to the original work, and because the producers "refused to make Light the antihero he needed to be", the addition of Mia as a love interest "[left] the project hollow at its center" — but mainly praised the performances of Stanfield and Dafoe.

 Tsugumi Ohba and Takeshi Obata, the original creators of Death Note, have praised the film, with the former stating, "In a good way, it both followed and diverged from the original work so the film can be enjoyed, of course by not only the fans, but also by a much larger and wider audience."

 Director Adam Wingard deleted his Twitter account after receiving backlash from the negative reviews.